Heineken Jammin' Festival

 Heineken Jammin' Festival is a large live rock festival in Milan, Italy featuring international and Italian rock acts.

 It started in mid-June 1998 at the Imola Autodrome and has attracted attendances of more than 100,000 over the course of the three-day event.
-For the tenth anniversary of the festival in 2007, the location changed to Mestre, Parco San Giuliano.
+For the tenth anniversary of the festival in 2007, the location changed to Venice, Parco San Giuliano.

 Some of the featured acts have included Vasco Rossi, Depeche Mode, R.E.M., Robbie Williams, Thirty Seconds to Mars, Lacuna Coil, Red Hot Chili Peppers, Garbage, Bon Jovi, Metallica, Iron Maiden, Marilyn Manson, Santana, Oasis, Green Day, Pixies, Lenny Kravitz, The Cure, and Chemical Brothers.

 2011

 Headlining acts: Coldplay, Negramaro, Vasco Rossi, Noemi, Beady Eye, Cesare Cremonini, The Pretty Reckless and others.

 2010

 Headlining acts: Aerosmith, Thirty Seconds to Mars, Pearl Jam.
 Green Day's performance was cancelled because of a heavy storm that caused damage to the stage and flooded the area.
 The band stayed long after to see if they could get out and play for their fans but the local authorities said that it wasn't safe.